-It is estimated that approximately 2,000 children smoke their first cigarette every day, and that about 5.6 million adolescents alive today will die prematurely due to a smoking-related illness.
-Even though the legal age to purchase tobacco products in most states is 18 years old, over 85 percent of adults who had ever smoked daily smoked their first cigarette by the age of 18 (98 percent initiated tobacco use by the age of 26).
-The Centers for Disease Control and Prevention's (CDC's) National Youth Tobacco Survey (NYTS) of middle and high school students found that the prevalence of current tobacco and cigarette use, defined as use in the past 30 days, declined between 2011 and 2017.
-Use of any tobacco product decreased from 24.2 percent to 19.6 percent among high school students during that time period but increased to 27.1 percent in 2018.
-Use of any tobacco product declined from 7.5 percent in 2011 to 5.6 percent among middle school students but increased in 2018 to 7.2 percent.
-This reversal in prevalence of tobacco product use among both middle and high schooler students is disturbing.
+It is estimated that approximately 1,600 children smoke their first cigarette every day, and that about 5.6 million adolescents alive today will die prematurely due to a smoking-related illness.
+15 Even though the legal age to purchase tobacco products is now 21 years of age, over 85 percent of adults who have ever smoked daily smoked their first cigarette by the age of 18; and 98 percent initiated tobacco use by the age of 26.8 The Centers for Disease Control and Prevention's (CDC's) National Youth Tobacco Survey (NYTS) of middle and high school students found that prevalence of current tobacco and cigarette use, defined as use in the past 30 days, declined between 2011 and 2017.
+Use of any tobacco product decreased from 24.2 percent to 19.6 percent among high school students during that time period but increased to 27.1 percent in 2018 and to 31.2% in 2019.
+Use of any tobacco product declined from 7.5 percent in 2011 to 5.6 percent among middle school students but increased to 7.2 percent in 2018 and to 12.5 percent in 2019.9 This reversal in prevalence of tobacco product use among both middle and high schooler students is alarming.
 Since 2014, e-cigarettes have been the most commonly used tobacco product among both middle and high school students.
-In 2011 the proportion of high school seniors who had used an e-cigarette in the past 30 days was 1.5 percent.
-In 2018, current prevalence of e-cigarette use among high school students was 20.8 percent and in 2018, about 2 out of every 100 middle school students (2.4 percent) and about 11 out of every 100 high school students (11.3 percent) reported current use of two or more tobacco products in the past 30 days.
-Use of more than one tobacco product is associated with increased reporting of dependence symptoms.
+Not only is the proportion of students using e-cigarettes increasing, but cigar use is also increasing among high schoolers (7.6% smoking cigars, cigarillos, or little cigars vs. 5.8% smoking cigarettes) and is now as frequent as cigarette use among those in middle school (2.3%).
+9,17 The proportion of students using more than one type of tobacco product is also increasing.
+In 2017, 9.2 percent of high school and 2.4 percent of middle school students reported using two or more tobacco products in the past 30 days.
+18 In 2019, those percentages were 10.8 and 4.0, respectively.
+9 Use of more than one tobacco product is associated with increased reporting of dependence symptoms.
 The prevalence of current use of all tobacco products by school level (i.e., middle school vs. high school) is presented in Table 1.

-These findings are consistent with those of the national Youth Risk Behavior Survey.
-Overall, the prevalence of current tobacco use was higher among male (23.4 percent) than female (15.6 percent) students, and among those that identified as gay, lesbian, or bisexual (27.2 percent) than those identifying as heterosexual (19.2 percent).
-The prevalence of tobacco use was higher among White high school students (22.4 percent) compared with Hispanic (16.6 percent) and Black students (14.9 percent).
-Current use of an electronic vapor product was 13.2 percent among high school students, with higher proportions of males reporting use (15.9 percent) than females (10.5 percent).
+These findings are consistent with those of the National Youth Risk Behavior Survey.
+Overall, the prevalence of current tobacco use was higher among male (23.4%) than female (15.6%) students, and among those identifying as gay, lesbian, or bisexual (27.2%) than those identifying as heterosexual (19.2%).
+The prevalence of tobacco use was higher among white high school students (22.4%) compared with Hispanic (16.6%) and black high school students (14.9%).
+Current use of an e-cigarette was 13.2 percent among high school students, with higher proportions of males reporting use (15.9%) than females (10.5%).
 Frequent use was reported by 3.3 percent of high school students and 2.4 percent reported daily use.